 Psyllium husk powder or xanthan gum

 I prefer to use psyllium husk powder instead of xanthan gum because not only does psyllium yield fantastic results, it is also a dietary fiber, making it a healthy addition to most people’s diets.
 Some folks are sensitive to gums so this is a good alternative and it may even be good for you!
 However, if you don’t have psyllium on hand, for most recipes you can substitute xanthan gum with a 1:1 ratio, or even use a little less xanthan gum than psyllium husk powder.
 Psyllium husk powder is available from many places — I buy mine online from Starwest Botanicals.

 This is the flour mix/blend I use unless otherwise specified.
 It’s a commonly used blend that results in a light baked good.
 Also, since two-thirds of the mix is whole grain brown rice flour, it is healthier than a lot of other blends.
-I recommend making a large batch since it’s the same amount of work and it will keep for quite a while.
+I recommend making a large batch since it will keep for quite a while.

 9 cups (990g) brown rice flour (see note)